Air Operating Permit

 Performance audits of Ecology’s and each local clean air agency’s air operating permit program are conducted every three years.
 They include:

 A performance audit report is compiled with specific information from the reviews of Ecology’s and each local clean air agency’s air operating permit programs.
 Here is the most recent Performance Audit

 In addition, EPA periodically reviews Ecology’s, EFSEC’s, and local clean air agency’s air operating permit programs.
 These reviews allow EPA to identify recommendations for improvement, and ensure fair, consistent enforcement and compliance programs statewide.

 Results of EPA’s most recent evaluation of the permit writing portion of the air operating permit program (program review) can be found here.
 Results of EPA’s evaluation of the compliance and enforcement portion of the air operating permit program (state review framework) can be found here.

 EPA has completed the second state review framework.

 For more information

-Contact the appropriate air quality agency for your area.
+Contact the appropriate clean air agency for your area.

 Privacy Notice | Site Info | Accessibility | Contact the web team |